Returning Jesus: History

 Unusually, the tracks "All That You Are" and "Carolina Skeletons" were released as singles, in the first case two years after the album's release (February 2003) and in the latter three years prior to it (October 1998).

+Releases

 In August 2006, the album was released in a limited edition triple vinyl format on the Dutch label, Tonefloat.
 This edition included outtakes, demos and b-sides taken from the recording sessions (which spanned 7 years).

 A Kscope label double CD reissue of the album was available from 3 November 2017, featuring a new remaster by Steven Wilson.
 This double CD contains the original album, plus a bonus CD of b-sides (EPs Carolina Skeletons from 1998 and All That You Are from 2003), demos and alternate versions (including some previously unreleased recordings), presented in a digipak with a 16-page booklet with sleeve notes by Tim Bowness and additional artwork and photography from regular collaborator Carl Glover.
 The first 500 orders came with an exclusive postcard signed by Tim Bowness and Steven Wilson.